 Transition companies are identified using a proprietary Transition Risk ("T-Risk") framework.
 The framework provides a measure of the risk exposure of sub-industries to decarbonisation and adaptation issues, providing a quantitative risk metric which is converted into an alphanumeric risk ranking (e.g. high, medium or low).
 The framework then seeks to measure the quality of climate risk management in place at individual companies.
-Companies that are in higher T-risk sub-industries are required to demonstrate stronger management of climate firms have taken steps to manage their impact on, and exposure to, climate change; supporting the transition and contributing towards the sustainable investment objective.
+Companies that are in higher T-risk sub-industries are required to demonstrate stronger management of climate issues to be considered for investment by the Sub-Fund.
+Our T-Risk model thus ensures that firms have taken steps to manage their impact on, and exposure to, climate change; supporting the transition and contributing towards the sustainable investment objective.